-The University water system is funded through operating and capital funds.
+The UConn water system is funded through operating and capital funds.
 Operating funds are taken from the Facilities Operations budget which is generated from tuition.
-Capital funds include funding from the "UConn 2000" and "21st Century UConn" projects for particular water-related projects.
-The University water system is also partially funded by water revenues from its off-campus customers.
+Capital funds include funding from the "UConn 2000", "21st Century UConn", and "NextGen" programs for particular water-related projects.
+The UConn water system is also minimally funded by water revenues from its off-campus customers.